This is a re-post of my September 11 experience.

 By the time we reached Duane Street (about 1/2 mile from Ground Zero) this is what we saw:

 The ash started settling and accumulating on everything.
 It was falling like snow flurries.
-Paper was floating down the empty street like a desert tumble weed caught in a breeze.
+Reams of loose paper twisted and tumbled as the breeze blew them through the streets.

 At this point, I decided to turn back.
 The streets were vacant, the stench in the air was horrendous, and I really didn't "need" to go any closer to see what was happening.
 A few blocks back city buses were picking people up and dropping them off in Midtown around 52nd Street.
 Then they'd circle around and pick up another load of passengers and repeat the process of moving people out of the Downtown area.